Professor (Emeritus) of Chemistry and Computer Education

-Courses taught recently: Introduction to Computer Hardware (CS125), Computer Architecture (CS241), Computer Networks (CS231), Data Visualization (CS161), Introduction to Computation and Modeling (CS261), Thermodynamics and Kinetics (CHEM240), Molecular Visualization, Modeling, and Computational Chemistry (CHEM245), and a First Year Initiative (FYI) Seminar titled "From the Buddha to Gandhi: Nonviolence and the History of India."
+Courses taught: Social Entrepreneurship in Science and Technology (Practicum), Introduction to Object-Oriented Programming, Introduction to Computer Hardware, Computer Architecture, Computer Networks, Data Visualization, Introduction to Computation and Modeling, Thermodynamics and Kinetics, Molecular Visualization, Modeling, and Computational Chemistry, and First Year Initiative (FYI) Seminars including “From the Buddha to Gandhi: Nonviolence and the History of India,” and “The Seals and Symbols of the Indus Valley Civilization: A Fascinating Mystery.”

 Sabbatical–Senior Visiting Scientist, BioQuest/BEDROCK Consortium, Beloit College (2003).
 Worked on projects to develop software and applications of mathematical and computational biology for the undergraduate curriculum.